tailhook/ciruela/doc/protocols/sync.rst

 synchronization process.

-1. Right after registration initial node sends "download progress" message to few random nodes (with 0 progress at this point) [1]_
+1. Right after registration initial node sends "download progress" message to few random nodes (with 0 progress at this point) [3]_
-2. Then ciruela computes hash of the parent directory of the uploaded path and sends that hash to few random nodes [1]_
+2. Then ciruela computes hash of the parent directory of the uploaded path and sends that hash to few random nodes [3]_
 3. Each node (including first ones) starts the download from fetching index (if not already cached here)
-4. Then server looks in several folder in the same dir of whether there are files which are exactly like ones being downloaded, if there are it hardlinks all such files in the new directory.
+4. Then server looks in several folders in the same dir of whether there are files which are exactly like ones being downloaded, if there are, it hardlinks all such files in the new directory.
 5. Then it starts to download blocks (the actual file data)